 But Bleaching is not for all clothes.
 Infact bleaching can cause yellowing if done incorrectly and inappropriately.

-Another white clothing you should not use bleach on is, if it has any stitching in any other colour than white like embroidery or top stitching
+Another white clothing you should not use bleach on is, if it has any stitching in any other color than white like embroidery or top stitching.

 A somewhat safe bleach on white fabrics for stubborn stains is a mixture of equal parts of Oxygen bleach and ammonia.
 Oxygen bleach alone can do the job very well.
 Check out the post on using bleach on clothes for more details on this.